Data Selection: A General Principle for Building Small Interpretable Models: Introduction

 \section{Introduction}

 The application of Machine Learning to various domains often leads to specialized requirements.
 One such requirement is small model size, which is useful in the following scenarios: \begin{enumerate} \item Interpretability: It is easier for humans to parse models when they are small.
 For example, a decision tree with a depth of 5 is likely easier to understand than one with a depth of 50.
 Multiple user studies have established model size as an important factor for interpretability \citep{feldman_boolean_coomplexity,Lage_Chen_He_Narayanan_Kim_Gershman_Doshi-Velez_2019,poursabzi-sangdeh2021manipulating}.
-This is also true for \emph{explanations} that are models, where \emph{post-hoc} interpretability is desired, e.g., local linear models with a small number of non-zero coefficients as in \emph{LIME} \citep{Ribeiro:2016:WIT:2939672.2939778} or \emph{cluster explanation trees} with a low number of leaves \citep{imm_pmlr-v119-moshkovitz20a,ShallowTree_DBLP:journals/corr/abs-2112-14718}. \item Resource-constrained devices: Small models are preferred when the compute environment is limited in various ways, such as memory and power \citep{tinyml_9166461,protoNN,machine_learning_at_edge}.
-Examples of such environments are micro-controllers, embedded devices and edge devices. \end{enumerate} Of course, in these cases, we also prefer that small models do not sacrifice predictive power.
-Typically this trade-off between size and accuracy is controlled in a manner that is specific to a model's formulation, e.g., $L1$ regularization for linear models.
+This is also true for \emph{explanations} that are models, where \emph{post-hoc} interpretability is desired, e.g., local linear models with a small number of non-zero coefficients as in \emph{LIME} \citep{Ribeiro:2016:WIT:2939672.2939778} or \emph{cluster explanation trees} with a small number of leaves \citep{imm_pmlr-v119-moshkovitz20a,ShallowTree_DBLP:journals/corr/abs-2112-14718}. \item Resource-constrained devices: Small models are preferred when the compute environment is limited in various ways, such as memory and power \citep{tinyml_9166461,protoNN,machine_learning_at_edge}.
+Examples of such environments are micro-controllers, embedded devices and edge devices. \end{enumerate} Of course, in these cases, we also prefer that small models do not drastically sacrifice predictive power.
+Typically this trade-off between size and accuracy is controlled in a manner that is specific to a model's formulation, e.g., $L1$ regularization for linear models, early stopping for Decision Trees.
 However, in this work we highlight a universal strategy: \emph{learn the training distribution}.
-This can often increase accuracy of small models, and thus addresses this trade-off.
+This can often increase accuracy of small models, and thus addresses this trade-off in a model-agnostic manner.
 This was originally demonstrated in \citet{arxiv_learn_from_oracle,frontiers_density_tree}.
-This work significantly extends the empirical evidence to show that such a strategy is indeed general and effective.
+Our work significantly extends the empirical evidence to show that such a strategy is indeed general and effective, and presents new evidence to show that it is also competitive.